 Did you go to school to study recording?

 I went to NYU for two years and then I dropped out and started working in studios.
 I had recorded my own stuff in high school on a 4-track, and then I took a film scoring class at NYU.
 I remember one of our tests was to make a score for Planet of the Apes.
 That was fun!
 That's were I learned Pro Tools.
 I took a MIDI class at NYU.
 It was called "MIDI For Non-Majors."

 Does anyone give a shit about MIDI anymore?

 I know!
 This was before Clive Davis got involved with the program.
 Before that they had no money.
-All of the
+All of the equipment was terrible!

 When I first met you, I think you were assisting at Stratosphere?

 I was working at Stratosphere and a few other studios before that.
 I met this tech, Steve Masucci, who repaired the Chamberlin [keyboard].
 I was asking him all these questions and he ended up hiring me as his assistant.

 Were you running around, helping Steve do installs and repairing synthesizers?

 Just a little bit.
 I also helped him recap a board — the pans on a Helios console.